 We are not a homeschool support group, although, we offer some of the things that a support group may offer our focus is not support.
 We offer no services for new home- schooling families.
 We are not a transcript service.
 While we work together on producing professional quality transcripts for students who have completed our requirements, we are not in the business of making transcripts.
 We are not a for-profit business.
-Volunteers complete all of our work.
 We are not a school.
 While several of our families offer academic classes, these are outside of the scope of NIPA.
 Our members are free to choose from a variety of curriculum, classes, and other methods of home learning.

 Before joining NIPA it is important for each family to be familiar with the guidelines and to understand the commitments.
 Each family joining is required to attend an information meeting, orientation meeting, and a general meeting.